 - testing new systems and checking upgrades to existing systems;

-- crime detection, prevention, and prosecution, as well as complying with regulatory requirements;
+- crime and fraud detection, prevention, and prosecution, as well as ensuring compliance with regulatory requirements and our T&Cs;

 - evaluating the effectiveness of marketing, and for market research and training;

 - customer modelling, statistical and trend analysis, with the aim of developing and improving products and services.

 With third parties